kfoozminus/cheatsheets/kubernetes.md

 - pod references the secret in 2 ways - volume or by kubelet when pulling images for the pod QJenny
 - service account automatically create and attach secrets with API https://kubernetes.io/docs/tasks/configure-pod-container/configure-service-account/ UJenny

+## etcd
+- minikube has a `etcd-minikube` pod where it keeps all the info.
+UJenny https://coreos.com/etcd/docs/latest/dev-guide/interacting_v3.html